shilpagopi/SystemDesign/Solution Track.md

 ## Tips
 * For location search: if there are other mulitple filters, go for elastic search and its location support.
 Else go for postGRES and PostGIS.
 * PostGRES can maybe handle 2-4k transactions/sec
-* Redis can handle a 100k-1M Transactions
+* Redis and Kafka can handle a 100k-1M Transactions